wasp-lang/open-saas/blog/src/content/docs/start/guided-tour.md

   },
 ```

-By defining the auth structure in your `main.wasp` file, Wasp generates all the necessary code for you, including:
+By defining the auth structure in your `main.wasp` file, Wasp manages all the necessary code for you, including:
 - Email verified login with reset password
 - Social login with Google and/or GitHub
+- Auth-related databse entities for user credentials, sessions, and social logins
 - Custom-generated AuthUI components for login, signup, and reset password
 - Auth hooks for fetching user data

 <!-- TODO: add pic of AuthUI components -->

-We've set the template up with Wasp's simplest auth flow, `usernameAndPassword`, but we suggest you only use it to get your app developlment going and opt for `email`, `google`, `gitHub`, or a combination of them in production.
+We've set the template up with Wasp's simplest auth flow, `usernameAndPassword`, **but we suggest you only use it to get your app developlment going and opt for `email`, `google`, `gitHub`, or a combination of them in production**.

 You'll notice that `google` and `email` methods are also pre-configured but commented out.
 If you'd like to use these configurations in your app, make sure to check out the [Authentication Guide](/guides/authentication) which gives you details on obtaining necessary API keys and integrations.